 MRS D ADAMSON

-My name is Mrs Adamson and I am the Year Manager for Year 10.
+My name is Mrs Adamson and I am the Year Manager for Year 10 along with Miss

-I have been employed at Kepier for 15 years and this is the third year group I have worked with.
+Miss Sood and myself have quite a number of years experience at Kepier and this is also the third year group I have worked with.

 It is an absolute pleasure to work alongside a group of learners from their very first day in Year 7, all the way through until they leave us in Year 11.